Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

+where $\Psi$ contains the outgoing characteristics with respect to the shock, along with the instantaneous shock velocity.
+The vectors $\Phi^+_1$ and $\Phi^-_2$ contain those characteristics which are incident upon the shock wave, and the terms $X_y$ and $X_z$ are the local shock inclinations (partial derivatives) with respect to the $y$ and $z$ coordinate directions.
+The matrices $A_1$, $A_2$, and $A_3$ are built from the linearization of the Rankine--Hugoniot equations in the reference frame of three-dimensionally moving shock, and the matrices $Q_1$ and $Q_2$ perform a change of variables from primitives to characteristics.
+While the derivation for the two-dimensional case has been previously published by Cook \& Nichols \cite{Cook2022}, the full three-dimensional derivation is provided for completeness in Appendix \ref{AppendixA}.

-In practice, the incoming disturbances are numerically simulated in the pre-shock region.
-When the disturbances near the shock, the incoming characteristics are then measured from the pre-shock grid cells and used to compute the shock displacement.
-We keep track of the current shock displacement at each cell face along the shock.
-This information may be used to numerically compute $X_y$ and $X_z$ along the shock and then is updated using $X_t$ together with a numerical time-stepping scheme.
-The outgoing characteristics $\phi^s_2, \phi^v_2, \phi^w_2, \phi^+_2$ are added to the flux arriving in the first grid cell behind the shock.
-The first grid cell behind the shock still communicates flux with its transverse neighbors along the shock and cells farther past the shock using the regular numerical method of the simulation.
-At the first cell behind the shock, the outgoing characteristic $\phi^-_2$ is allowed to leave.
-It is absorbed by the shock analogous to how a subsonic inflow characteristic boundary condition operates.
-This outgoing characteristic, however, does influence the incoming flux from the shock through the shock kinematic boundary condition, and thus allows acoustic disturbances from behind the shock to reflect off the shock.
-At the first grid cell upstream of the shock, the flux from all five outgoing characteristics is allowed to leave, in much the same way as a supersonic outflow characteristic boundary condition.
-Thus, the SKBC may be considered as a supersonic outflow boundary condition and a subsonic inflow boundary condition coupled together with a bit of extra state information that keeps track of the shock displacement.
+Practically, disturbances in the pre-shock region near the shock are measured from the pre-shock grid cells and used to compute the shock displacement at each cell face along the shock.
+Similarly, the post-shock disturbances are used to measure the slow acoustic characteristic incident from the post-shock side.
+The shock inclinations $X_y$ and $X_z$ can also be measured at each cell along the shock.
+Together, the SKBC uses these measured quantities to solve for the shock velocity along with the characteristics outgoing from the shock.
+The shock position is then updated from the shock velocity together with a numerical time-stepping scheme.
+The outgoing characteristics are added to the post-shock fluxes in the post-shock cell, at which point the regular numerical method of the simulation is used to solve for the remainder of the post-shock cells.
+One way to understand the SKBC is as a coupled supersonic outflow boundary condition and a subsonic inflow boundary condition with some extra degrees of freedom to store and update the shock position.}